clarkshu1016/clarkshu1016/README.md

 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on a Stock app

 Hi! :wave: I'm Shu, a **Freelance** dev specialized in native and cross-platform mobile app development.
-I have years of experience on Android, Ios Flutter, Kotlin,Jetpack compose,SwiftUI and Firebase products.
+I have years of experience on Android, IOS Flutter, Kotlin,Jetpack compose,SwiftUI and Firebase products.
 I am based in Tokyo and love remote work!